Myles-Mundy/TheFinalHubdelaGit/README.md

 Myles Mundy- made slots machine scenes
-Angel Zamorano - made the lobby scene, walking code, and added transitions to lobby to slot machine Trenton Fender - Took care of start, as well as win/loss screens
+Angel Zamorano - made the lobby scene, walking code, and added transitions to lobby to slot machine Trenton Fender - Took care of start, as well as win/loss screens Nick Skinner - responsible for most of pixel art and game aesthetic